Information pertaining to convocation ceremonies is available here.

 Step 2 - Verify your term of graduation by reviewing your unofficial Minerva transcript (See Minerva).
 Your term of graduation appears in the upper right corner of your transcript.
 It is your responsibility to verify that the correct term of graduation has been selected to prevent a delay in your graduation.

 Step 3 - Contact each of your departmental program adviser(s) [http://www.mcgill.ca/oasis/ba/departmental/adviser/] so they can review your student record to determine that your departmental program requirements have been met.

 NOTE: Faculty advisers in Arts OASIS cannot confirm whether your departmental program requirements have been met.

-A. Verify that your departmental programs are identified correctly on Minerva to avoid having your record reviewed for the wrong program.
+A. Verify that your departmental programs are correctly listed on Minerva to avoid having your record reviewed for the wrong program.
 If necessary, correct your program selection on Minerva.
-If you are blocked from making changes on Minerva, contact Service Point immediately.
+If you are blocked from making program changes on Minerva, contact Service Point immediately.

-B. You must complete departmental program requirements of at least a Major Concentration and a Minor Concentration with two different subject codes (e.g., PSYC, ENGL).
+B. You must complete departmental program requirements of at least one Major Concentration and one Minor Concentration with two different subject codes (e.g., PSYC, ENGL).

 A. Students must complete 120 credits to obtain their B.A. degree.

 B. At least 60 of those credits must be completed at McGill.